caijun/DAE/Lab2/Lab2Instruction.md

 Jun Cai
 September 18, 2015

+### Note

+- All R codes are present in boxes with grey background.
+You can run them in your R Console.
+Lines leading by `##` are outputs of R codes.

+- All R codes are run correctly on my own Mac OS X. When you try them on your own computer, please customize your own working directory.

+- The functions in **bold** are recommended to use.

+- The Lab Instruction in different formats including .Rmd, .md, .html and .pdf are available on my [GitHub](https://github.com/caijun/DAE/tree/master/Lab2).
+For your convenience, the data used and results produced in the Lab are also provided in the Github.

 Lab2 contains basics for file and directory manipulation, and R data input and output.
 Rather than a complete collection of functions, I will introduce the frequenty-used functions from my own R experience.

-Note that all R codes in the following are run on my own Mac OS X. When you try them on your own computer, please customize your own working directory.

 ## Part I File and Directory Manipulation

+R has a variety of functions for file and directory manipulation.
+The following are a few examples:

 `setwd()` and `getwd()`: used to change or determine the current working directory.
 It's a good habit to set working directory before your data analysis as all results during your data analysis will be stored in the working directory.